 To give Kelly (and the rest of the household) some respite from my coughing, I retreat to the car to sleep.
 Or rather, I SIT in the car, as the seat is so old that it doesn’t recline at all.

 So I sit bolt upright, coughing and wheezing, feeling incredibly sorry for myself.

 I return back to bed having gained control over my coughing fits, hoping that the allergy pill I took an hour or so ago kicked in.

 Just as I start to enter la-la-land, my cell phone rings.
-It is the Toronto Star, requesting a story about my experiences.
+It is the Toronto Star, requesting a story about my Victorian Bushfire experiences so far.
 To make matters interesting, they are requesting the story by 5pm Toronto time – seven hours from now.

 I try to go back to sleep, but the combination of (long-expired) allergy medication and the glass of wine I had before bed has made my mind and body race.
 And then I start coughing again, my allergies obviously putting up a good fight.
 So I resign myself to a sleepless night and camp out in the living room with my laptop and my headlamp.

 I try to get some sleep on the couch, for fear of returning to bed and waking Kelly again with my allergy-induced coughing fits.
 I end up snoozing in fits for one hour, before the household arises fresh and ready for a new day.
 This is the first time in my memory that I have not slept for an entire night and faced a full day.
 I am curious to discover how I will manage.

 The day is a total blur.
 During the morning (while it is evening in Toronto) I correspond back and forth with the Toronto Star about the article I wrote overnight and sent to meet their deadline.
 I am told that since the editor had called me in the middle of the night, she didn’t know if I would actually understand her request or even write the article(!), so it turns out that the article won’t go to print until the next day.
 Boo.